sparkandhale/k8-hardware-custodian/README.md

 # k8-maas-custodian
-A metal-as-a-service custodian, which wakes up nodes with Wake-On-LAN and makes them available to a Kubernetes cluster in need (employing the K8-API-Server).
+A lightweight metal-as-a-service custodian, which wakes up nodes with Wake-On-LAN and makes them available to a Kubernetes cluster in need (employing the K8-API-Server).
 In the other way, the k8-maas-custodian decomissions metal (physical nodes), which is not needed anymore by the Kubernetes cluster and puts them asleep.

 ## Functionality
 - Manually register MAC addresses with a form.